The Shipping Never Ships

 • Try to limit ChatGPT's attention to one single file or one single function at a time, to improve its speed and accuracy.
 I've experienced inconsistencies and code regressions when expecting ChatGPT to work with too many files and too many changes at once on too many files, as then ChatGPT.

-• If you have lot of work you expect ChatGPT to perform for you, be patient and request one change at a time, then review the outcome, and only if it's validated, move to the next.
+• If you have lot of work you expect ChatGPT to perform for you, be patient and request one change at a time, then review the code diff and then the outcome, and only if it's validated, commit and move to the next step.
 ChatGPT sucks at multitasking.
 Keep the rest of your TODO list somewhere else to keep track of what remains to be requested from ChatGPT.

 • You will be given better results if your tech stack relies on popular libraries and programming languages so keep that in mind and be prepared to deal with more mistakes if you pick niche programming languages.